MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 1. Register the Service Worker.

-1. The browser downloads the JavaScript file, installs the Service Worker, and triggers the `install` event.
+1. The browser downloads the JavaScript file, installs the Service Worker,<!-- todo: review: is install & service worker sufficiently decoupled? --> and triggers the `install` event.
 You can use the `install` event to pre-cache any important and long-lived files (such as CSS files, JavaScript files, logo images, or offline pages) from your app.

     ```javascript
     self.addEventListener("install", event => {